 - Breakout Character: Was so popular with the fans that he was redeemed and made the Deuteragonist.
-He's also getting his own manga spinoff late 2013.
+He also got his own manga spinoff in late 2013.

 - Broken Ace: He is pretty much good at everything he does.
 He even displayed a perfect control at a subatomic level and considering his tormented childhood, he's this, at least until Volume 22, where he turns over a new leaf.

 - Brought Down to Normal: Played with.
 After Volume 5 he could only use his powers for 15 minutes at a time, but thanks to GROUP technicians that limit was doubled.
 Still, because the Sisters can't match him in processing power heís weaker than before.
 It is also revealed that his calculations can become unstable while underground due to the distortion to the Sisters' signal.
 Also, his employers had put a kill switch in his choker — probably while doubling his time limit — to disable it, thus blocking basic calculations needed so he can walk and speak.
 Accelerator recovers his choker's blueprint from Heaven Canceller to attempt to build a new one, only to see it is nearly impossible.
 He instead uses his custom cane in Volume 19 to discover what frequency is used to mess with his choker, and blocks it out using a sort of jammer installed in his cane.